-Upon referral to our firm, our specialist medical negligence team, led by Mr Leslie Abboud, quickly paid for the matter to be reviewed by an expert surgeon on a no-win, no fee basis.
+Upon referral to our firm, our specialist medical negligence team quickly paid for the matter to be reviewed by an expert surgeon on a no-win, no fee basis.
 Together, they found that the first Defendant carried out the surgical procedure poorly and that all the Defendants failed to provide adequate post-operative management (i.e. failure to provide anti-erectile medication; and advising or performing skin stretching exercises for the Plaintiff).

 As a result of the abovementioned negligence, the Plaintiff sustained significant physical and psychological injury.

-With the physical injuries proven, Mr Abboud arranged for our client to see an expert psychiatrist, where Mr Abboud paid the fees upfront for the assessment.
+With the physical injuries proven, we arranged for our client to see an expert psychiatrist, and paid the fees upfront for the assessment.
 The expert psychiatrist showed that the client had indeed suffered severe psychiatric injury from the incident.

-After receiving the evidence, Mr Abboud and his team, together with an expert barrister, quickly brought proceedings against all three Defendants.
+After receiving the evidence, together with an expert barrister, we quickly brought proceedings against all three Defendants.
 Through effective negotiations, they negotiated and settled upon an order for the hospital to compensate our client $327,000 worth of damages due to the defendants’ negligence.

 Are you a victim of suffering from poor surgery and management?
 Don’t delay, act now.
 For over the phone free advice or to take advantage of our Face to Face consultation, call our expert medical negligence team today and ask about our unique “no win, no fee” scheme on our free call number 1800 004 878.